GMGI-Fisheries/resources/docs/eDNA 12S metab/archive/01-Metabarcoding ampliseq 12S Riaz.md

 The 12S rRNA gene region of the mitogenome is ~950 bp.
 There are two popular primer sets to amplify two different regions of 12S: Riaz and MiFish.
 The following workflow includes script specific to the **Riaz** primer set, but includes some notes on the MiFish U/E primer set.

-The NU cluster shifted from Discovery to Explorer.
-This script reflects the change from `/work` to `/projects `.
-NMC 7/11/2025

 ![](https://th.bing.com/th/id/OIP.EbXPYETYLBPEymNEIVEGLQHaCc?rs=1&pid=ImgDetMain)

 Riaz ecoPrimers citation: [Riaz et al. 2011](https://academic.oup.com/nar/article/39/21/e145/1105558)